-- Please call or email our Customer Support Team, contact details follow. - A Customer Support Team member will verify after troubleshooting with you if your product qualifies under warranty.
+- Please call or email our Customer Support Team, 1300 889 785 or support@oricom.com.au. - A Customer Support Team member will verify after troubleshooting with you if your product qualifies under warranty.
 If so, they will give you a Product Return Authorisation number. - We will then email or fax a Return Authorisation form and a Repair Notice (if necessary), together with instructions on how to return the goods for warranty service.

 Please note that if a Customer Support Team member advises that your product does not qualify for return, this warranty does not apply to your product.
 Products that are authorised to be returned to Oricom in Australia must include all of the following: